xiaoylu/leetcode_category/language/Cplusplus/Readme.md

 Virtual Function
 ---
+Member functions that are not declared as virtual are resolved at compile time, not run time.

+The 'virtual' keywords are
-They are always defined in base class and overridden in derived class with the EXACT same prototype, while the 'virtual' keyword is optional in the derived class.
+* always defined in base class
+* but optional in the derived class

-The resolving of virtual function call is done at Run-time.
-(Runtime polymorphism, or refered as Late Binding or Dynamic Binding by the vptr), instead of an Early binding (Compile time binding) for other overridings)
+The resolving of virtual function call is done at run-time.
+> Runtime polymorphism, or refered as Late Binding or Dynamic Binding by the vptr, instead of an Early binding (Compile time binding)

-In case of virtual function in base, the call is forwarded to the **most heavily derived** class.
+In case of calling the virtual function in base, the call is **forwarded** to the **most heavily derived** class.
 ```
     base *p;
     derived d;